Hackerfleet/hfos-legacy/docs/source/manual/index.rst

-HFOS Sailor's Manual
+HFOS User's Manual
 ====================

-Welcome to the HFOS Sailor's Manual!
+Welcome to the HFOS Users Manual!
- This part of the documentation explains how to work with HFOS and solve the various tasks around seamanship.
+ This part of the documentation explains how to work with HFOS and use the core modules.

 Detailed Feature Overview